mongodb/leafygreen-ui/README.md

 Note: it's important to follow the kebab-casing convention described above.

+- Add the new component to `build.tsconfig.json`
+- If you are using any `leafygreen-ui` dependencies in your new component, add the dependency to the component directory's `tsconfig.json`.
+- Run `yarn run init` to link all packages before starting development

 ## Formatting and linting

 When you run `yarn fix`, we do the following: